Computer-Science-and-Engineering-GNDEC/Hackathon-1.0/index.md

 ## [Instructions](https://computer-science-and-engineering-gndec.github.io/Hackathon-1.0/Instructions.html) for hackathon

+## Join inaugural fuction at [google meet](https://meet.google.com/jou-swso-aak) on March 5, 2021 at 12 Noon.

 Join [Discussion forum](https://github.com/Computer-Science-and-Engineering-GNDEC/Hackathon-1.0/discussions/3) to discuss above the Hackaton, you may also ask your problems regarding registration at discussion forum.